 Minutes are set to the next minute up.
 For instance, a 10:02 minute video file will be 11 minutes.

-** DROP FRAME VIDEOS **: Videos submitted with 23.976 fps or 29.970 fps needs to be converted to 24 fps or 30 fps respectfully.
-The videos are re-compressed to Apple format .MOV files at 300Mbps to support original quality.
+Videos submitted with 23.976 fps or 29.970 fps needs to be converted to 24 fps or 30 fps respectfully.
 Fee posted above.
 DCP’s are projected at 24, 25, 30, 50, and 60 fps; only in Progressive mode.
 You will notice some minor effects and double images in fast moving shots.
 If the original video was shot in interlace mode, there will be some ghost effect in the projection.
 We will do our best to compensate for this.

 There is no actual cost for doing any of the up-converts for audio.